 Vipassana is a pragmatic and rationally-grounded technique that aims to understand the Law of Nature through self-observation.
-To this end, the practice of Vipassana adopts a scientific-type approach by creating experimental lab-like conditions (indoor meditation) which largely isolate and control the environmental variables that would otherwise unduly influence the subject (oneself) in being able to objectively observe changing bodily sensations (through acute awareness).
+To this end, the teaching of Vipassana adopts a scientific-type approach by creating experimental lab-like conditions (indoor meditation) which serve to isolate and control the (outdoor) environmental variables that would otherwise influence and distract the subject (oneself) in being able to objectively observe changing bodily sensations (through honing one’s awareness).

-However, for any experiment to become a credible statement of reality, it needs to be taken into the dynamic complex world which has a multitude of interlinking and unpredictable variables.
-Vipassana recognizes this: after all, the whole point of the practice is to take this mastery of the mind – this equanimity toward sensory experience – into everyday life in order to come out of the continuous cycles of desires and dislikes which fuel our everyday unhappiness and suffering.
+However, for any experiment to become a credible reflection of reality, it needs to be eventually integrated into the dynamic complex world which has a multitude of interlinking and unpredictable variables.
+Vipassana recognizes this to some extent: the essence of the practice is to take this mastery of the mind – this equanimity toward sensory experience – into everyday life in order to come out of the continuous cycles of desires and dislikes which fuel our everyday unhappiness and suffering.

 But something seems amiss: is the Vipassana ‘experiment’ incomplete?

-For the aspiring Vipassana student, there is never a proper opportunity – at least within the formal course offerings as taught by S.N.
-Goenka – to “field test” one’s indoor experiment in Nature before implementing it into the grand scale of the animate world.
-Students may inevitably try outdoor meditation on their own so why don’t Vipassana courses pre-empt that with tailored guidance on how to employ the technique immersed in Nature?
+Goenka emphasises that beauty can only be appreciated when integrated (e.g. a head of lustrous hair is beautiful, a single strand of hair in your food far less so) – and uses this argument as a case against modern reductionist science.
+Yet Vipassana itself seems to lack re-integration back into Nature: for the aspiring student, there is no guided opportunity – nor encouragement – to ‘field test’ one’s indoor experiment in Nature before implementing it into the grand scale of the animate world.
+Students may inevitably try outdoor meditation on their own so why don’t Vipassana courses pre-empt that with seasoned guidance on how to artfully employ the technique immersed in non-human Nature?

-S.N.
-Goenka again refers to the presence of Nature in Buddha’s life during the evening lecture on Day 4.
-He notes that Siddhartha Gautama happened to be born outside under a tree (his mother fell into premature labour).
-More strikingly, Siddhartha’s first self-initiated meditation as a child occurred under a tree, his first sermon was taught under a tree and, most importantly, at the age of 35, he became enlightened under a tree.
+This is particularly because Goenka highlights the presence of Nature in all the key moments of Gautama the Buddha’s life.
+Other scholars have also remarked that Gautama happened to be born outside under a tree (his mother fell into premature labour), his first self-initiated meditation as a child occurred under a tree, his first sermon was taught under a tree and, most importantly, at the age of 35, he became enlightened under a tree.
 Finally, aged 80, Siddhartha died peacefully under a tree.
 In other words: the pivotal moments of Buddha’s life all transpired under a tree.